Milles98/BankSolution/README.md

 is following ISP.

 #### Dependency Inversion Principle (DIP):
-Almost all my classes depend on interfaces that are registered by Autofac, thus my project is not very dependent on different parts of my code.
+Almost all my classes depend on interfaces that are registered by ASP.NET DI, thus my project is not very dependent on different parts of my code.

 ## 3. Dependency Injection, Generic Classes & Interfaces